FlavianMiano/Flu-Shot-Learning-Predict-H1N1-and-Seasonal-Flu-Vaccines-/README.md

 # Project Overview
 ## Overview
-The aim of this project is to help the new Microsoft movie department to get insights.
-They want to get into the movie industry as it is a very fast growing industry with other big companies having a share from it.
-This analysis will help them get a piece of the cake.
 ##Business Problem
 In the awaking of 2020, COVID-19 became a huge dilemma that took the world by storm.
 Millions ended up dying from the virus.
 Governments across the globe have started and have already distributed the COVID-19 vaccines.